S. S. Rajamouli: 2001–2008: Film debut and breakthrough

 Rajamouli's third film was Sye (2004), starring Nithin and Genelia.
 He recalls, "I got plenty of offers after the success of Simhadri.
 But I deliberately made a decision not to make an emotionally charged mass film like Simhadri immediately.
 I don't want to get branded as mass director.
 Hence I did Sye, which is radically different compared to Simhadri."
 It was a first-of-its-kind film in Telugu cinema, in that it was based on the sport of Rugby.
 This film was also the first instance where Rajamouli collaborated with K. K. Senthil Kumar who would eventually work with him on seven more films.
 Sye was commercially successful and won four Nandi Awards.
 Sye made a huge impact on the Telugu popular culture through its popularisation of Rugby to the masses.

 His next venture was Chatrapathi (2005), an action drama set in Vizag dealing with the plight of refugees.
 Chatrapathi starred Prabhas in the lead role with music composed by M. M. Keeravani and cinematography by Senthil Kumar.
 It was Rajamouli's fourth consecutive hit and became one of the highest grossing Telugu films of the year.

 In his next project Vikramarkudu (2006), Rajamouli worked with Ravi Teja and Anushka Shetty.
 Rajamouli was attacked during the shooting of the film near Nanakramguda in Hyderabad.
 He suffered a hairline fracture on his hand and was admitted into a nearby Apollo hospital.
 Vikramarkudu was a breakthrough film for Anushka Shetty.
-This is the one film that people believed Ravi Teja dominated the direction of Rajamouli.
 The film was screened at the International Film Festival of India in the mainstream section.
 The film was a big success and was remade into several Indian languages including Kannada as Veera Madakari (2009), Tamil as Siruthai (2011), and Hindi as Rowdy Rathore (2012).

-He then directed Yamadonga (2007), a fantasy action comedy film starring Jr NTR, Priyamani, Mohan Babu, and Mamata Mohandas.
+He then directed Yamadonga (2007), a fantasy action comedy film starring NTR Jr., Priyamani, Mohan Babu, and Mamata Mohandas.
 The plot follows Raja, a thief who is killed by his rivals.
 Raja's soul travels to Naraka (hell) to face the trial for his sins by Yama, the Hindu god of death and justice.
 The film was successful at the box-office and became one of the highest grossing Telugu films ever at the time.